Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Bayesian Inference of Impurity Transport

 In this section, we provide some remarks on the neoclassical and turbulent modeling shown in Figs.~\ref{fig:inference_lmode}, \ref{fig:inference_imode}, and~\ref{fig:inference_hmode}.
 All modeling choices for NEO, TGLF, and CGYRO simulations are the same as those described in detail in Ref.~\cite{Sciortino2020InferenceSelection}.
 Here we summarize some of these choices and briefly comment on the results of the validation effort presented earlier in this section.

 All the theoretical transport model predictions shown in Figs.~\ref{fig:inference_lmode}, \ref{fig:inference_imode}, and~\ref{fig:inference_hmode} refer to Ca$^{18+}$, which is the dominant charge state across the entire plasma radius, as shown in Fig.~\ref{fig:cmod_hmode_nz_profs}.
 Variations in transport between Ca$^{18+}$ and adjacent charge states are taken to be negligible.
-In order to test whether any $Z$ dependence of \emph{pedestal} impurity transport may be constrained by our data, we have attempted to infer a free parameter characterizing the $Z$ dependence of convection in the edge region.
+In order to test whether any $Z$ dependence of \emph{pedestal} impurity transport may be constrained by our data, inclusion of a free parameter characterizing the edge convection dependence on $Z$ was tested.
 In agreement with work previously reported in Ref.~\cite{Sciortino2020InferenceSelection}, no significant evidence has been found for such scaling.
 This should not be interpreted as suggesting that there exists no $Z$ scaling of transport in the pedestal, but only that our data are unable to identify it.
 Direct measurements of multiple charge states spanning a wide range of $Z$ are likely necessary to determine whether neoclassical theory applies in the C-Mod pedestal, analogous to reports by P{\"u}tterich \emph{et al.} on AUG~\cite{Putterich2011ELMUpgrade}.
-The comparison of NEO results for Ca$^{18+}$ and our inferred $v$ pedestal profile is certainly suggestive of this hypothetis, which however awaits further confirmation.
+The comparison of NEO results for Ca$^{18+}$ and the inferred $v$ pedestal profile is certainly suggestive of this hypothesis, which however awaits further confirmation.

 TGLF results in Figs.~\ref{fig:inference_lmode}, \ref{fig:inference_imode}, and~\ref{fig:inference_hmode} were obtained including all electromagnetic components and using the SAT-1 saturation rule, since this appears to better match experimental kinetic profiles on C-Mod when attempting to match experimental heat fluxes from TRANSP~\cite{Breslau2018TRANSP} with the TGYRO~\cite{Candy2009TokamakSimulation} code.
 Fast ions (from ICRH) were excluded from simulations.
 In all the cases analyzed here, the Ion Temperature Gradient (ITG) mode was found to be strongly dominant, as indicated by strong sensitivity to variations of the ion temperature gradient scale length, $L_{T_i}$.
 In Ref.~\cite{Sciortino2020InferenceSelection}, TGLF scans of major turbulence drives were shown to indicate an uncertainty in theoretical predictions for $D$ and $v$ by approximately 50\%.
 In such scans, $D$ and $v$ variations were typically found to leave the $v/D$ ratio unchanged.
 Hence, comparison of $v/D$ from experimental inferences and turbulence predictions is expected to be more robust, although matching $D$ and $v$ separately within uncertainty is clearly a stronger validation constraint.
 Our results for the L-mode (Fig.~\ref{fig:inference_lmode}) and I-mode (Fig.~\ref{fig:inference_imode}) discharges show a favorable match between theory and experiment.
 On the other hand, the discrepancy seen in the H-mode case (Fig.~\ref{fig:inference_hmode}) clearly challenges our theoretical modeling at midradius.